deeppavlov/DeepPavlov/docs/features/models/bert.rst

 :class:`~deeppavlov.models.embedders.transformers_embedder.TransformersBertEmbedder` allows for using BERT model outputs as token, subtoken and sentence level embeddings.

 Additionaly the embeddings can be easily used in DeepPavlov.
-To get text level, token level and subtoken level representations, run:
+To get text level, token level and subtoken level representations, you can use or modify a :config:`BERT embedder configuration <embedder/bert_embedder.json>`:

 .. code:: python